PatrickStricker/Hebbian_Learning/README.md

 - matched intervention: the same benchmark configuration with the local update mode replaced by HPCA.

 As in the SoftHebb replication, architecture, competition, preprocessing, normalization, schedule, and readout settings should remain fixed within each matched comparison.
 The directory must document the upstream commit and all local modifications.

-## Code availability statement

-The source code and executable configuration files used in this study are available in this anonymized repository for peer review at **PLACEHOLDER URL**.
-The archived version corresponding to the reported experiments is identified by **PLACEHOLDER ARCHIVE DOI OR RELEASE TAG**.

-The repository contains separate implementations and executable configurations for:

-- fully connected HPCA;
-- locally connected HPCA;
-- original SoftHebb reference;
-- original SoftHebb architecture with HPCA substitution;
-- modular Hebbian-CNN Hard-WTA BCM reference; and
-- modular Hebbian-CNN with HPCA substitution.

-The two convolutional experiment folders are derived from the public upstream repositories listed above.
-Their local documentation identifies the upstream revision, modified files, added HPCA modes, configuration files, random seeds, and commands required to reproduce the reported conditions.

 ## Environment